Fanny Lumsden

-Edwina Margaret Lumsden, professionally known as Fanny Lumsden, is an Australian country music singer and songwriter.
-Lumsden is best known for her ARIA-award winning album Fallow.
+Edwina Margaret Lumsden, (born 18 December 1986) professionally known as Fanny Lumsden, is an Australian country music singer and songwriter.
+She has released 4 albums and 3 EPs.

+Biography

+Lumsden was born in Tallimba, a tiny town in central New South Wales, Australia, 600 kilometers from the nearest city.
+She grew up on a wool farm and studied rural science at the University of New England in Armidale.

 Career

-Lumsden was born in Warren, New South Wales and grew up near Tallimba.

-In October 2012, Lumsden released her debut EP titled Autumn Lawn under the band name Fanny Lumsden and the Thrillseekers.
+In August 2012, Fanny Lumsden and the Thrillseekers released Autumn Lawn EP proceeded by the single "Firing Line".

-Her debut album Small Town Big Shot was released in September 2015 and nominated for the ARIA Award for Best Country Album at the ARIA Music Awards of 2016.
-The album produced two single's "Soapbox" and "Land of Gold", which reached number 1 on The Country Music Channel and she won CMC New OZ Music artist of the Year.
+Lumsden's debut album, Small Town Big Shot, was released in September 2015 and nominated for the ARIA Award for Best Country Album at the ARIA Music Awards of 2016.
+The album produced two singles, "Soapbox" and "Land of Gold".
+Lumsden also won the CMC New OZ Music artist of the Year award.

 In 2017, Lumsden won her first Golden Guitar for New Talent of the Year.
 Later that year being nominated for another three Golden Guitars.